arensalmela/hydrohomies/README.md

 ## Description:

+Problem:

+How do we pick something as important as the water we drink?
+Now-a-days people want to know if a product is good before they buy it, and they also don't want to be swayed by marketing.

 Hydrohomies is an application where users can rate and review beverages of their choice.
 With a very simple login process and clean, simple UI, it's super simple for a user to create a new review, read the reviews of other users, filter reviews by brand, carbonation, and/or rating, and add new brands and flavors to the application.

 ## Installation Instructions:

 To install, type `npm install` into the terminal.
 This will install all the required node packages to run the server.
+Start the application by typing `npm start` into the terminal.

 ## Github: